-Evidence found at the site indicates that the Romans were frequent visitors, and in Saxon times sheep farming took place in the area.
+Evidence found at the site indicates that the Romans were frequent visitors, and in Saxon times, sheep farming took place in the area.
 The earliest written references date from the 14th Century to regarding it from the Saxon period.

 The Stonehenge site became part of Amesbury Abbey.
 It passed into the ownership of Henry VIII since he dissolved the monastic institutions.
-It then passed through the purchase of various nobles until 1915 when it was bought at auction by Cecil Chubb as a present for his wife.
-In 1928, the land was gifted to the National Trust who, in concert with English Heritage, is today's custodian.
+It then passed through the purchase of various nobles until 1915, when it was bought at auction by Cecil Chubb as a present for his wife.
+In 1928, the land was gifted to the National Trust which, in concert with English Heritage, is today's custodian.

 Touring and accommodation